 Club kit – Ross is our heroic Equipment Officer.
 Members are welcome to rent club kit for dive trips, but priority will be given to students doing training.
 It’s advisable to acquire your own dive kit as soon as you can, rather than relying on club kit.
 Any rented kit must be rinsed and returned to the Dive Manager or your instructor.
 The club charges reasonable kit hire fees.
 Club cylinders may need refilling (or fills paid for).
 If the club doesn’t have wetsuits, boots, hoods, fins or gloves in your size these can be rented at lakes and from various dive shops/centres, or you could ask around the club for loans.

 Who organises dives? – Although the club has a committee of volunteers that organises most of the club’s dive calendar, any member of the club can help with organising a dive, or a specific aspect of a dive trip.
 If you have an idea, or want to help out, please let the organiser or a member of the committee know.

 Help with organising club dive kit rentals, booking a restaurant for weekend trips, co-ordinating fills and car sharing etc would be very welcome.
 For members who are now Sports Diver qualified, remember that organising dives forms part of BSAC’s Dive Leader training – some day dives on the club’s calendar provide opportunities for DL students to complete that part of their training.
-Please also note that anyone in the club can organise their own diving (within the limits of their qualification), but you will need to file a dive plan with the club’s Diving Officers so you are covered by BSAC’s insurance.
-This applies to diving holidays as well as UK day dives.
+Please also note that anyone in the club can organise their own diving (within the limits of their qualification), you DO NOT need to file a dive plan with the Diving Officer to be covered by BSAC’s 3rd party insurance, but it is polite and you may get helpful advice.